Are you a woman in Portsmouth (England) and a target of sadistic stalking?

-You may have been hiding the fact that you are being stalked because when you talk about it, you usually sound like a complete lunatic yet when people believe you, they become scared.
+You may have been hiding the fact that you are being stalked because when you talk about it, you usually sound like a complete lunatic yet, on the other hand, when people believe you, they often become scared.

 Friends and acquaintances disappear and those who don’t disappear by themselves will be pushed away by the stalkers.
 They may call friends, relatives and acquaintances, pretend to be someone else and give them a reason to stay away from you.